GoogleCloudPlatform/community/tutorials/run-laravel-on-appengine-standard/index.md

     In this tutorial we will actually be hard-coding storage path in later step, so the `APP_STORAGE` configuration remains only for testing locally.
+    This is because `env()` function should not be called after caching Laravel configuration, which we will be doing later.

-    Still, don't skip this step, and don't modify the characters within `useStoragePath(...)`, as they will be substituted using `sed`.
+    Still, don't skip this step, and don't modify the characters within `useStoragePath(...)`, as they will be matched and substituted by `sed` later on.

 1. Modify `public/index.php` by adding the following block of code after the definition of `'LARAVEL_START'`.
 This helps to avoid the error when Laravel tries to write into storage directory that does not exist.

-    We have to do this in runtime because each instance in App Engine gets its own writable in-memory `/tmp` directory.
+    We have to do this at runtime because each instance in App Engine gets its own writable in-memory `/tmp` directory.
 Creating these directories during deployment would be a waste of time, because the runtime version of `/tmp` is not yet mounted at that time.